 How do you feel about tracking your child’s phone usage?

 Tell your child up front if you’ll be doing that.
 For many kids, knowing that their phone is subject to inspection at any time can provide the excuse they need to stay out of trouble with the device.
 If you treat phone check-ins as a mutual opportunity to answer questions and share ideas about the best ways to use technology with your child, it may feel less like punishment and more like a teachable moment.
+Check out our list of 5 things you can do to help protect your kids online.

 What about turning on location tracking?

 There are lots of apps and services to help parents keep tabs on their child’s iOS, Android, or Kindle Fire device use, including the phone’s browser, messaging and social media apps.
 Check reviews and talk to other parents to find one that feels right for you.
+If you're looking for more info, read our guide on the best parental control apps.

 Will you limit phone usage time?